-2.2 Aims of Bachelor of Science Programme in Information Technology architecture and organization, algorithms, database systems, operating systems, and software engineering as well as elective courses in artificial intelligence, computer-based communication networks, graphics, multimedia, web technology, and other current topics in Information Technology.
+The Bachelor of Science degree in Information Technology emphasizes problem solving in the context of algorithm development and software implementation and prepares students for effectively using modern computer systems in various applications.
+The curriculum provides required Information Technology courses such as programming languages, data structures, computer architecture and organization, algorithms, database systems, operating systems, and software engineering as well as elective courses in artificial intelligence, computer-based communication networks, graphics, multimedia, web technology, and other current topics in Information Technology.
 The main aim of this Bachelor's degree is to deliver a modern curriculum that will equip graduates with strong theoretical and practical backgrounds to enable them to excel in the workplace and to be lifelong learners.
 The purpose of the Information Technology programs are twofold: (1) to prepare the student for a position involving the design, development and implementation of computer software/hardware, and (2) to prepare the student for entry into a program of postgraduate study in Information Technology/engineering and related fields.